almende/eve/implementations/java/agents.md

 ---

 # Agents
 As described in the [Concepts](/concepts/introduction.html) section, Eve agents are software entities that have a certain set of capabilities.
 Basically a normal Java class becomes an Eve agent, if it understands (and can transport) JSON-RPC requests, and can schedule such requests at some future time.
 Through these capabilities the agent can operate autonomous, and implement several agent design patterns.

-To facilitate the creation of agent solutions, without the need for having to manage all capabilities by hand, Eve offers various default Agent classes you can inherit from:
+The core purpose of Eve is to make it easier for software developers to work with software agents.
+To this purpose Eve provides a set of Agent classes that can be extended by application developers.
+In some cases having to extend existing classes is not possible (because of legacy code, existing inheritence models, etc.) in which case it's possible to add the agent capabilities directly to any existing Java class.
+This is possible, because Eve agents consist entirely of glued together capabilities.

+There are various ways to create Eve agents:

-- [Agent.java](#Agent) - A basic RPC agent, single state, single scheduler & multiple transports.
+- [Extending Agent.java](#Agent) - A basic RPC agent, single state, single scheduler & multiple transports.
-- [WakeableAgent.java](#Wakeable) - An extention on top of Agent.java, in which the agent can be unloaded from memory and reloaded again on incoming traffic.
+- [Extending WakeableAgent.java](#Wakeable) - An extention on top of Agent.java, in which the agent can be unloaded from memory and reloaded again on incoming traffic.
+- [Custom POJO Agent](#Custom) - Create your own agent model, by cherrypicking the capabilities inside a normal Java class.

 ## Agent.java {#Agent}